-To assure Nutritional Sciences graduate teaching assistants (GRA) are well prepared for their assignments and uphold high standards for teaching in academic settings.
+To assure Nutritional Sciences graduate research/ teaching assistants (GRA/ GTA) and dietetic interns (DI) are well prepared for their assignments and uphold high standards for teaching in academic settings.

-The GTA is subject to laws, policies, rules, regulations, and procedural requirements which safeguard their functions and concurrently protect their rights and freedoms.
-The GTA is expected to follow the terms and conditions outlined in the employment contract as well as those specific to the assignment.
+The GRA/ GTA/ DI is subject to laws, policies, rules, regulations, and procedural requirements which safeguard their functions and concurrently protect their rights and freedoms.
+The GRA/ GTA is expected to follow the terms and conditions outlined in the employment contract as well as those specific to the assignment.
+The DI is expected to follow the terms and conditions outlined in the rotation assignment as well as maintain professionalism and appropriate behavior.